 Back … from the future

-Robotics surgery has been and will revolutionize the operating room in the years to come.
+Robotic surgery has been and will revolutionize the operating room in the years to come.
 The market will open up and new players will pave the way towards lower cost-systems and more technological innovation to increase adoption rates.
 Some healthcare visionaries say the future is here.
-It does make sense for hospital boards to take a step back and think of the way robotics surgery programs are measured and managed today.
+It does make sense for hospital boards to take a step back and think of the way robotic surgery programs are measured and managed today.

 Getting the basics right today will drastically improve the financial viability of current robotics programs – and help to build capabilities that will be a lever towards more ‘value for money’ in the future.
-Robotics surgery is a lever towards the holy grail of true value-based healthcare; a concept much talked about but seldom achieved in healthcare.
+Robotic surgery is a lever towards the holy grail of true value-based healthcare; a concept much talked about but seldom achieved in healthcare.
 Because that in the end, is what the age of robotics is all about.